Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

 ### HorizontalBanner Subtype

-The square subtype requires that the image texture has an aspect ratio of 2:1.
+The horizontal banner subtype requires that the image texture has an aspect ratio of 2:1.
 It also requires the `textures` array to contain a 256x128 pixel image as the default.
 Other texture sizes may go up to 1024x512 and as low as 96x48 pixels.

 ### VerticalBanner Subtype

-The square subtype requires that the image texture has an aspect ratio of 1:2.
+The vertical banner subtype requires that the image texture has an aspect ratio of 1:2.
 It also requires the `textures` array to contain a 128x256 pixel image as the default.
 Other texture sizes may go up to 512x1024 and as low as 48x96 pixels.

+### Custom Subtype

+The custom subtype doesn't have a requirement for aspect ratio and doesn't have a default texture requirement dimension.
+The creator is free to choose what they want to use in their games and NFT.
+The custom subtype, however, may not be loadable in other games aside from the creator's game.
+The dimensions must still be a power of 2.

 ### Metadata Schema
 ```